tamadate/Particle_trajectory/README.md

 dragModel Singh
 ~~~
 4. Turbulent dispersion <br>
 "Dispersion" mention the turbulent dispersion and syntax is Yes or No (default is No).
 On the turbulent flow, the eddy repeat generation and dissipation which mean the flow becomes random.
-One of the approach to treat such turbulent flow as a steady state is RANS model approach, e.g., k-$\epsilon$ model.
-This code also able to treat the effect of this random eddy from the parameters used in RANS model that are turbulent kinetic energy (k) and the dissipation rate of the eddy $\epsilon$ by following this method (https://arc.aiaa.org/doi/10.2514/3.62687).
-This simulaiton require k and $\epusilon$ files under CFD simulation result directory.
+One of the approach to treat such turbulent flow as a steady state is RANS model approach, e.g., k - $\epsilon$ model.
+This code also able to treat the effect of this random eddy from the parameters used in RANS model that are turbulent kinetic energy, k and the dissipation rate of the eddy, $\epsilon$ by following this method (https://arc.aiaa.org/doi/10.2514/3.62687).
+This simulaiton require k and $\epsilon$ files under CFD simulation result directory.
 Here is one example when it is ON
 ~~~
 Dispersion  Yes
 ~~~